lachlanmcdonald/grunt-saxicon/README.md

 }
 ```

-You can also create placeholder selectors with the `saxicon-classes()` mixin:
+You can also create placeholder selectors for all of your icons with the `saxicon-classes()` mixin:

 ```scss
 @include saxicon-classes(red, '%icon-');